Skip to main content

 Use it for range, not ceremony

 Dera works for a practical group meal, a return visit after an initial try, or a low-friction meal in New York City.
-It is not necessary to frame it as a formal special-occasion restaurant; the confirmed dress code is casual, the strongest verified hook is its broad cuisine mix.
+It is not necessary to frame it as a formal special-occasion restaurant; its dress code is casual, its strongest draw is its broad cuisine mix.

-Because price details are not listed, the decision should be based on cuisine, hours, setting rather than a promised spend.
+Consider cuisine, hours, setting rather than a promised spend when making your decision.
 For a wider city search, use our full New York City restaurants guide; if the night is about lodging, drinks, wine, or activities around the meal, the separate New York City hotels, bars, wineries, experiences guides are better starting points.

 Location